hslu-dda/data-handling/README.md

 firstObj["Value"] = 'banana'
 ```

+Sometimes you see `firstObj.Faktor` instead of `firstObj["Faktor"]`.
+Technically this leads to the same result.
+Using `firstObj["Faktor"]` has proven to be more versatile.

 ### Data Iteration and Loops

 Usually we have data in array format.
 To access each item in the array we need to loop over it.
 There a different ways to iterate over an array.
 Following are two common ones: